-8. In truth, as soon as work on the underground mine resumed in 2016, the project was plagued with serious delays and cost overruns as a result of deficient engineering, procurement, and construction by Rio Tinto and other Oyu Tolgoi contractors on a critical mine shaft called Shaft 2.
+8. In truth, as soon as work on the underground mine resumed in 2016, the project was plagued with serious delays and cost overruns as a result of deficient engineering, procurement, and construction by Rio Tinto and other Oyu Tolgoi contractors.
+One of the most consequential of these failings was Rio Tinto's oversight and execution of the work to complete Shaft 2.
 Shaft 2 was one of five planned mine shafts at OT but by far its most important, as it was to serve as the main logistics hub for the transportation of personnel and equipment needed to build the remaining mine infrastructure, appropriate ventilation to support increased underground activity, and transportation to convey ore to the surface.
 But rather than ensure this critical shaft was designed and built properly, the work on Shaft 2 was so incompetent and flawed that its construction presented serious safety risks.
 As described by numerous former Oyu Tolgoi managers, the initial construction work on Shaft 2 was extremely deficient and dangerous.
 As a result, OT managers were effectively forced to rebuild much of Shaft 2 from scratch-a project that required workers to replace more than 40,000 bolts and approximately 95% of the steel in the shaft's headframe-and predictably caused costs and schedule delays to skyrocket.